Gerry Brisson: Coaching career

-Owner / builder career
+Owner/builder career

 Brisson was an owner in the Western Canada Hockey League (WCHL) for six years.
 After one year as coach, Brisson bought the Winnipeg Junior Jets in 1972.
-In order to differentiate from the newly-formed Winnipeg Jets of the WHA, he renamed his team the Winnipeg Clubs (1973–76), and later the Winnipeg Monarchs (1976–77).
+To differentiate from the newly-formed Winnipeg Jets of the WHA, he renamed his team the Winnipeg Clubs (1973–76), and later the Winnipeg Monarchs (1976–77).
 In 1977 he moved the franchise to Calgary, Alberta as the Calgary Wranglers.
 He sold the Wranglers franchise in 1979 and retired from hockey to pursue other business interests.